kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/05-write-html-with-jsx.md

 ## Comments in JSX
 * Use this syntax

+`TeamPicker.js`

 ```
+// MORE CODE
 <form className="team-selector">
     {/* Look here */}
     <h2>Please Enter a Team</h2>
     <input type="text" required placeholder="Team Name" />
     <button type="submit">Visit Team</button>
 </form>
+// MORE CODE
 ```

 * Only when inside JSX do you need to use this syntax for comments
 * When outside JSX and in JavaScript, use the standard `//` or `/* multi-line` comments
-* Emmet makes this super easy!
+* Emmet makes this easy

 **tip** Don't use JSX comments like this

 ```
+// MORE CODE
 {/* Look here */}
 <form className="team-selector">
     <h2>Please Enter a Team</h2>
     <input type="text" required placeholder="Team Name" />
     <button type="submit">Visit Team</button>
 </form>
+// MORE CODE
 ```

 The reason is it violates the `only return one parent rule`